 Under the Information and Consultation of Employees Regulations 2004, can employees request data regarding the number of employees in their undertaking?

 Yes, an employee or employee representative can request data in order to determine the number of employees employed by the undertaking in the UK.
 Any such request must be in writing and dated.
-Employees may need this data in order to establish whether their undertaking is covered by the legislation.
-In addition, since a minimum of 10% of the employees in an undertaking must request negotiation of an information and consultation agreement, they may need the information in order to calculate how many employees will constitute this 10%.
+Employees may need this data to establish whether their undertaking is covered by the legislation.
+In addition, since a minimum of 2% of the employees in an undertaking must request negotiation of an information and consultation agreement, they may need the information to calculate how many employees will constitute this 2%.